 Among my preparations for moving to Chile included some literary research of the country’s famous authors.
-I’ll have to get to Marquez, Mistral, and Neruda, but my first story was Isabel Allende’s House of the Spirits.
-Written in 1981, shortly after the Pinochet Coup, the book was an instant best-seller and award-winner for a reason: it represents a beautiful compilation of Chilean historical fiction, social anthropology, and Latin magical realism.
+I’ll have to get to Mistral and Neruda, but my first story was Isabel Allende’s House of the Spirits.
+Written in 1981, during the decade after the Pinochet Coup, the book was an instant best-seller and award-winner for a reason: it represents a beautiful compilation of Chilean historical fiction, social anthropology, and Latin magical realism.
 House of the Spirits is a timeless classic that is a must-read for anyone seeking deep insights on love and the life cycle, family, or simply an intense, fun, dynamic story.

 Allende begins with Chilean society at the beginning of the 20th century: a calm post-colonial country dominated by social hierarchy and stratification, religious conservatism, and vast economic inequality.
 The story follows the rise of Esteban Trueba, a boy from the lower middle class who inherits a plot of land in the Norte Chico and, through hard work and brutal treatment of the peasantry, converts Tres Marías into one of the most successful haciendas in the entire country.
 His love for two sisters from the upper class Del Valle family of Santiago envelops him into a culture of heartbreak and otherworldly premonitions that will last his whole life.
 His traditional rigidity towards class and gender roles leads to him losing the love of his wife and his children.
 While his success in business and disdain for Marxism gives him great political prestige, he becomes increasingly alone, shrinking both in stature and spirit as he ages.
 Trueba is a fascinating character throughout the book: he embraces a dual role as both protagonist and antagonist, a cruel, insensitive, cunning fox of a man also possessing flashes of compassion and unwavering love for his family and his country.
 He is a metaphor for the Chile of Allende’s time, a heart-achingly bittersweet collection of beauty and tragedy, with good intentions but unable to see past outdated views until too late.